 PLASTIC CONTAINERS + LIDS

 What I don’t like about a plastic container is it can be kind of bendy and not as stable in my hand.

 Most of my nearly empty cans or plastic containers looked like this when I pulled them off the garage shelf.

 Here is how I store that last 1/8 of a Hale Navy or Kendall Charcoal paint can.
 In great news many mason jars are made in the USA.

 I have stored paint for more years than the paint color was on the walls.My daughter’s bedroom was pink for a very hot minute.

 Can we agree that everything looks better in a mason jar?

-Nope, the best reason was organizing the leftover paint motivated me to clean and tackle those nagging home maintenance tips like the taunting you paint touchups.
+Nope, the best reason to organize leftover paint was it motivated me to tackle those nagging home maintenance tips like paint and trim touchups.

 Once I sorted through the paint I ended up with empty shelves.
 Empty!

 Mason jars make everything prettier and more manageable.
 I now keep touch-up paint in mason jars in this closet.